LBNL-ETA/BEDES-Manager/README.md

-# BEDES Mapping Manager
+# BEDES Manager
-The Bedes Mapping Manager is a web-based application for managing the superset of BEDES Atomic and Composite Terms and the related application mappings in which they are used.
+The BEDES Manager is a web-based application for managing the superset of BEDES Atomic and Composite Terms and the related application mappings in which they are used.

 ## Setting up the Environment